andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 In GA, we must define what the DNA of our problem's creatures is.
 For *real-encoded* - also known as *continuous* - GA, which is the one we're interested in, the DNA is simply a vector of real numbers.
 So for the problem we mentioned above in which creatures are described by pairs of $x$ and $y$, we could choose that the creatures' DNA is simply a vector in which the first element is the value of $x$ and the second is the value of $y$.
 Note that we could also choose the other order.
 Thus, it's up to the user to choose how to model the problem.

-Another example: let's say the problem at hand is that of finding values for the springs and dampers of the system illustrated at @fig:discreteElementSimple4 which minimize the maximum acceleration $m_3$ suffers if the whole system is traveling with a constant speed towards the left and hits an immovable object.
+Another example: let's say the problem at hand is that of finding values for the springs and dampers of the system illustrated at @fig:discreteElementSimple4 which minimize the maximum acceleration $m_3$ experiences if the whole system is traveling with a constant speed towards the left and hits an immovable object.
 A *creature* in this problem is a set of values of springs' and dampers' constants.
 We can choose, for example, that the DNA that represents a creature is the vector $[k_{01},c_{01},k_{12},c_{12},k_{13},c_{13},k_{03},c_{03}]$.